Article Last Updated: September 2022

 Chronic dehydration can be a very serious health issue.
 Your body needs a regular intake of water to function properly.
 You need water and proper hydration more than you think.

 Consider the fact that you can live about 1 month without food but only a week without water.

-This creates an imbalance that disrupts the normal level of sugars and salt in your blood.
 If this is not resolved within a reasonable amount of time and / or keeps on happening on a regular basis then it can severely interfere with the way your body functions.

 The sad thing is that around 75% of American adults are chronically dehydrated according to doctors.

 Constant and chronic dehydration over a long period of time can lead to serious health issues including things like poor sleep, weight gain, high blood pressure and even digestive disorders.